Nexathon-EEG/Nexathon-EEG_BrainWaveEmotionDetector/README.md

 # 🔮 Goal
 - To create a reliable system that can classify emotional states based on real-time brainwave data, potentially useful for mental health monitoring, gaming, meditation apps, and adaptive human-computer interaction.

-# 🤝 Contributing
-- Pull requests are welcome!
-Feel free to open an issue if you find a bug or want to suggest an improvement.